jan-cieslik/cancer_informatics/docs/learning_R/clustering.md

 The similarity between data points is usually measured using a distance metric, such as Euclidean distance or cosine similarity.
 The choice of distance metric depends on the type of data and the clustering algorithm being used.

-There are several different types of clustering algorithms, including:
+There are several types of clustering algorithms, including:

 - **K-means clustering:** This algorithm partitions data points into K clusters based on their distances to K randomly chosen cluster centres.
 The algorithm iteratively updates the cluster centres until convergence.